 When completing a 1031 Exchange of real estate, the rules for determining if property is of like-kind are broad.
 For example, residential property (such as a residential rental property) is of like-kind to commercial property.
 Likewise, improved real estate is of like-kind to unimproved real estate.
 Situations concerning the determination of like-kind do arise, however, and the seller should consult a competent tax attorney or CPA.

 In order to defer all of the gain from the sale of a Relinquished Property, the seller must meet two tests: 1) the seller must purchase Replacement Property with a value equal to or greater than the value of the Relinquished property, and 2) the seller must reinvest all of the net proceeds from the sale of the Relinquished Property.

 It is important to note that many Qualified Intermediaries only provide the 1031 documentation and escrow services.
 They do not provide crucial tax advice regarding the transaction.
-I strongly recommend the engagement of a competent tax professional who will act as intermediary, provided the necessary 1031 documentation, and provide tax advice.
+I strongly recommend the engagement of a competent tax professional who will act as intermediary, provide the necessary 1031 documentation, and give tax advice.